gursmeep404/Mjolnir/Docs/Research.md

 ### Basic Command
 - zaproxy : Opens the GUI for ZAP.
 You enter the URL you wish to scan and hit attack.
 It gives you an active scan and shows all the alerts.

+## BeautifulSoup 🍲

+### About
+It is a python library used for web scraping (extracting data from websites).
+It parses HTML and XML documents.

+### Features
+- Extracts data using tags, attributes, classes, IDs
+- Capable of navigating the DOM and modifying HTML
+- It uses tools called parsers to read and understand HTML and XML.
+Most commomn are html5lib and lxml
+- Latest version at the time I am writing this is beautifulsoup 4.13.2

+## Requests 🧲

+### About
+It is a python library used to send HTTP requests and interact with websites and APIs

+### Features
+- It uses GET request to fetch data and POST to send data.
+- It can also send headers and parameters
+- It works with beautiful soup where it fetches webpages that are then analysed and parsed by beautifulsoup

+## SQLMap

+## XSStrike

 # **Web Vulnerabilities**